 Foster Parents’ Night Out

 If you have a heart for children who are part of the foster care system this is an excellent way to develop relationships with foster kids and serve foster parents, giving them a much-needed break.
-FPNO volunteers must attend a three-hour training and pass a criminal background check.
-Volunteers must be committed to serving at FPNO on a regular basis on the second Saturday of the month, September through May.
+FPNO volunteers must attend a three-hour training and pass a criminal background check and committed to serving at FPNO on a regular basis.

 With Love is a local not-for-profit organization serving young foster families within the Portland-metropolitan area.
 They provide high-quality resources at no cost.
 Their mission is to “support foster families by providing safe, clean, and quality clothing and supplies for children ages 0-5, while exuding love and honor.”